TrellixVulnTeam/obone_0WD2/README.md

 - NCBI GEO parser to build expression and survival files
 - Preprocessing to read raw tarfile

 ## Usage

+Notes:
+- The expression file and survival file must have index (expression: gene names and/or probeID, survival: GSM ID) set.
+- The survival index (GSM IDs) and expression columns (GSM IDs) must match.

 ```
 import matplotlib.pyplot as plt